gdbroman/broman.blog/posts/senses.md

 See what happens.

-Poking around will skyrocket your understanding because you're mining first-hand knowledge.
+Poking will skyrocket your understanding because you're mining first-hand experience.

-## Step 2.
+## Technique 2.
 Non-tech Analogy

 Some concepts are too big to be run as code snippets.

 And putting *every single concept you learn* into practice is too time-consuming.

-What we can do instead is think up non-tech analogies that exemplify the theory.
+So what we can do instead is think up non-tech analogies that exemplify the theory.

 ### *Example:* Scaling a Bakery

 I'm currently reading *Designing Data-Intensive Applications*.
-It's about distributed systems – huge topic! – very scary!!
-If I build something for every new concept in this book, I'll finish when I'm 60.
-This is where non-tech analogies come in handy.
+It's about distributed systems – huge topic! – *very scary!!* If I were to build something for every new concept in this book, I'd finish when I'm 60.
+So this is where non-tech analogies come in handy.

 For instance, the different types of systems scaling can be compared to managing a bakery: